prominence-eosc/docs/users.md

 prominence run --label experiment=MASTU --label env=dev test/container
 ```
 Each key and value must be a string of less than 64 characters.
 Keys can only contain alphanumeric characters (`[a-z0-9A-Z]`) while values can also contain dashes (`-`), underscores (`_`), dots (`.`) and forward slashes (`/`).

-#### Mounting filesystems
-A B2DROP folder or OneData space can be mounted as a POSIX-like filesystem accessible by jobs.

 ### Checking the status of jobs
 The `list` command will by default list any active jobs (i.e. jobs which are idle or running):